mwhittaker/circuits/README.md

       and parse LabViewer formatted data files.
 With this hassle out of the way, and with the help of niceplot, you spend more time understanding and analyzing plots rather than fixing bugs and managing files.
+* **makelab**
+    * makelab is a very simple bash script that creates a set of directories to
+    * populate with lab work.
+It also creates a skeleton Makefile that can be
+    * used to generate plots or clean the project.

 ## Installation ##
 ### niceplot ###